Ethiopia Unveiled: Ancient North to Indigenous South Group Expedition

 ✔️ Exclusive Activities: Enjoy a range of exclusive cultural experiences, including visits to historic and religious sites, and immersive activities with local communities.
 All entrance fees to museums, heritage sites, villages and attractions are included, ensuring a seamless and hassle-free experience throughout your tour.

-✔️ Accommodation: 11 nights in locally-owned guesthouses that directly support the community.
+✔️ Accommodation: 10 nights in locally-owned guesthouses that directly support the community.
 These are simple but clean, safe, and modern, with en-suite bathrooms.
 Please note they offer an authentic experience rather than international hotel luxury.
-(11 nights from day 0 – day 11)

 ✔️ All Meals & Drinks: All 33 meals, snacks, and non-alcoholic drinks included